541VC/541_Manuals/README.md

 541 Ventures believes in engineering the outcome.

-At 541, this means we get in it with the founders as early as possible and get our hands dirty with them as if we're a co-founder to the company to really guide them to grow as rapidly as possible to the growth stage and beyond.
+At 541, this means we get in it with the founders as early as possible and get our hands dirty along with them as if we're a co-founder to the company, in order to really help them grow as rapidly as possible to the growth stage and beyond.

 For this, we absolutely prefer to lead the earliest financing round of the company and commit our resources to catalyze their growth.